Building scalable real-time systems starts with choosing the right foundation.

 ]}.

 Let’s say that our application name is demo.
-So, you should have demo_app.erl file inside your src folder.
+So, you should have a demo_app.erl file inside your src folder.
 Let’s modify it by adding some configuration for Cowboy.
-First of all, we will configure routing and ports cowboy will listen to.
+First of all, we will configure routing and ports Cowboy will listen to.

 -module(demo_app).